-Women in the World Texas 2017
+Women in the World Texas 2018

-Joining us in Dallas is literary legend, Isabel Allende, the American-Chilean novelist who has sold more than 65 million books, been awarded the 2014 Presidential Medal of Freedom and will receive an honorary National Book Award later this month.
-Also with us will be two women who have been in the boiler room of American politics for decades: Minyon Moore, former CEO of the Democratic National Committee and director of White House Political Affairs and Leah Daughtry, CEO of the 2008 and 2016 Democratic National Conventions as well as a preacher and political strategist.
+Other notable figures who took the stage were two women who have been in the boiler room of American politics for decades: Minyon Moore, former CEO of the Democratic National Committee and director of White House Political Affairs, and Leah Daughtry, CEO of the 2008 and 2016 Democratic National Conventions as well as a preacher and political strategist.
 The first and often the only African-American women to wield such behind-the-scenes political power, they've written a new book called For Colored Girls who have Considered Politics.
 The panel also included Jara Butler, the political outreach director for the Senate campaign of Beto O’Rourke.The question of the night: Does the Democratic Party take women of color for granted.
 Here's how the experts weighed in.

 Visit womenintheworld.com to see past participants, and learn more about exciting programming updates.